Decawave/uwb-apps/README.md

     cd mynewt-dw1000-apps
 ```

-3. Run the newt install comment which will wownload the apache-mynewt-core, mynewt-dw1000-core, mynewt-timescale-lib packages, these are dependent repos of the mynewt-dw1000-apps project are automaticaly checked-out by the newt tools.
+3. Running the newt install command downloads the apache-mynewt-core, mynewt-dw1000-core, and mynewt-timescale-lib packages, these are dependent repos of the mynewt-dw1000-apps project and are automatically checked-out by the newt tools.

 ```no-highlight
     $ newt install